 These Expert Tips will Help You Find the Perfect Dress and Crush Your Wedding Day Style!

-I have helped the most extraordinary woman (and men) create (and yes crush) their Wedding Day Style.
+I have helped the most extraordinary women (and men) create (and yes crush) their Wedding Day Style.
 It’s one of the most special and fun parts of my job as a Wedding and Event Planner.
 For nearly two decades, I have collaborated with clients on their wedding attire, accessories, jewelry, and hair and make-up styling, combining the services of a stylist with the attention and conveniences offered by a personal assistant.
 Over the years, I’ve compiled a bit of a Bridal Style Bible.
 It’s a reflection of professional experience, industry knowledge and client feedback.
 It’s a bit extensive but hopefully you will find it helpful!

 The world is your oyster….In this day and age, this has never been truer where finding a wedding gown and crafting your bridal style is concerned.
 There are so many choices.
 But, so many choices can be quite daunting.
 So let’s get started!